rmanaem/unibot/README.md

 <p alt="illustration" align="center"><a href="https://github.com/rmanaem/unibot/blob/master/img/illustration.png"><img src="https://github.com/rmanaem/unibot/blob/master/img/illustration.png?raw=true"/></a></p>

-A pattern-based intelligent agent that responds to university course and student-related questions, using a knowledge graph and natrual language processing (NLP).
+A pattern-based intelligent agent that responds to university course and student-related questions, using an RDF graph database and natrual language processing (NLP).

 ## Architecture

-Unibot is developed in Python using a number of libraries including [rdflib](https://rdflib.readthedocs.io/en/stable/), [pandas](https://pandas.pydata.org/), [spaCy](https://spacy.io/), and [tika](https://github.com/chrismattmann/tika-python) to process and represent information as a knowledge graph.
+Unibot is developed in Python using a number of libraries including [rdflib](https://rdflib.readthedocs.io/en/stable/), [pandas](https://pandas.pydata.org/), [spaCy](https://spacy.io/), and [tika](https://github.com/chrismattmann/tika-python) to process and represent information as an interconnected knowledge base (graph).
 It utilizes various other tools like [Apache Jena Fuseki](https://jena.apache.org/documentation/fuseki2/) to offer a SPARQL server and [Rasa chatbot framework](https://rasa.com/) to offer a natural language interface that can be used to query the knowledge graph through natural language.

-### Knowledge Graph
+### Knowledge Base

 Unibot contains a set of scripts that given the data can automatically construct a knowledge graph to represent information about: